fillip1984/spring-security-backend/readme.md

 ```

 No matter what I do, the .requestMatchers("/").permitAll() does not work.
 I am prompted for credentials is why it doesn't work.

 The other issue I ran into was that:

 ```java
 .requestMatchers("/unsecured/**").permitAll()
 ```

-no longer worked.
+no longer worked, you were prompted for credentials on the immediate route /unsecured.

 You have to now enter:

 ```java
 .requestMatchers("/unsecured*/**").permitAll()
 ```

-Notice the entra* before the last slash.
-Not the end of the world though.
+Notice the extra * before the slash.
+Not the end of the world though since it works with the additional asterisk...